XanaduBarchetta/swe681-spades/README.md

 CREATE USER 'spades_app'@'localhost' IDENTIFIED BY 'password';
 GRANT INSERT, SELECT, UPDATE ON spades.* TO 'spades_app'@'localhost';
 ```
+NOTES:
-NOTE: DO NOT USE THE PASSWORD `password`!
+* DO NOT USE THE PASSWORD `password`!
 Pick a strong password and supply that to the command instead.
+* Change `localhost` where necessary if you are running MySQL remotely.

 [TODO: include steps for generating secret key for sessions]